EliuX/flask-opa/README.md

 @secure_logging
 def log_remotely(content):
-    # Imagine a code to log this remotely
+    # Imagine a code to log content remotely
     app.logger.info("Logged remotely: %s", content)
 ```

-The only thing we need to implement to do so is a new input function, which can be very versatile: in our example it
+As you might have noticed, the only thing we truly require for adding the [PEP][PEP] is a new input function.
+This function
+can provide a more versatile input than the one used by the opa instance created for the whole app: in our example it
-provides info related to the user request and info provided by the parameters of the decorated function.
+provides info related to the user request and info provided by the parameters of the decorated function as well.

-Check the [logging_test.rego](examples/logging_test.rego) to check the valid and invalid queries.
+Check the [logging_test.rego](examples/logging_test.rego) to check other valid and invalid queries.

 ## Status

 Pre-release or Beta: The project has gone through multiple rounds of active development with a goal of reaching
 a stable release version, but is not there yet.

-Path of Development: Active (October 20th 2018)
+Path of Development: Active (October 31th 2018)

 ## Author